Tanzania: Internet slowdown comes at a high cost | DW | 05.11.2020

 Tanzania's internet and social media have been disrupted for more than a week, at great cost to the economy and free speech.
 The slowdown started just before Tanzania's presidential elections.

-Network marketeer Prosper Makungu depends on the internet to conducts his business in Dar es Salaam, Tanzania's biggest city.
+Network marketeer Prosper Makungu depends on the internet to conduct his business in Dar es Salaam, Tanzania's biggest city.

 On average, Makungu reaches out to 10 clients a day, earning his company between $100-200 (€85-170) and himself a nice commission.